 I am also qualified as a professional interpreter and translator (MA, University of Bath).

-I am a Fellow of the Higher Education Academy and have worked as a Research Associate at the IAS in Princeton.
+I am a Senior Fellow of the Higher Education Academy and have worked as a Research Associate at the IAS in Princeton.

 I have published articles on Molière, Racine, Rotrou, Tristan L'Hermite, Bernard Lamy and Pierre Nicole.
-Previous research has focused on dramatic theory, reception and audience response; theories of the comic; gender studies and translation studies.
+Previous research has focused on dramatic theory, reception and audience response; theories of the comic, and translation studies.

 For the last ten years I have been actively involved in outreach programmes teaching French for Villiers Park Educational trust, an organisation which helps young people reach their full academic potential.
 As of 2015, I have also given talks and featured in videos for the London Centre for Languages and Culture, partnered with Pembroke College Oxford and The Open University.

 For the last five years I have worked for the Prince's Teaching Institute, presenting my research and teaching to MLF teachers around the country.

 I have written online resources in French in conjunction with Villiers Park and The British Academy and produced material for the Cambridge University Language Centre.

 In 2021, I developed a learning resource on Molière's Tartuffe for the Cambridge Collaborative A level Resources for Languages project (CCARL).

 I was guest co-editor for a special edition of Early Modern French Studies ('Vile Beings, Bodies and Objects in Early Modern France').

 I am currently working with different theatre directors in France and the US for an online resource on Molière.